YellowjacketXVI/CaptionStrike/README.md

 # CaptionStrike — Local Dataset Builder

-A local-first application for creating training datasets using **Florence-2** for automatic image captioning, tagging, and dataset organization.
+A local-first application for creating training datasets using **Qwen2.5-VL** (default) for image/video captioning and reasoning, with **Florence-2** as an optional alternative.
 Build high-quality datasets with drag-and-drop simplicity and AI-powered automation.

 ## ✨ Features

-- **🎯 Florence-2 Integration**: Primary perception model for captioning, tagging, and grounding
+- **🎯 Qwen2.5-VL Integration**: Primary VLM for captioning and reasoning (7B default)
-- **🧠 Optional Reasoning**: Qwen2.5-VL-7B for enhanced caption refinement
+- **🧠 Optional Alternative**: Florence-2 Base/Large for perception-first captioning
 - **🎵 Audio Processing**: Speaker diarization and isolation using pyannote.audio
 - **👤 Person Isolation**: Face detection with InsightFace + optional SAM refinement
 - **🖼️ Smart Conversion**: Auto-convert to standard formats (PNG/MP4/MP3)